The Paleo Diet: Good Or Bad For Bone Health? - Save Our Bones

 The following are foods restricted in the paleo diet:

-There are elements in the Paleo diet that you likely recognize from several health-oriented diets.
-The emphasis on fruits, vegetables, nuts, and seeds, is a great way to get a wide variety of vitamins, minerals, and polyphenols.
-Additionally, cutting out refined sugar, added salt, processed foods, and dairy products is an excellent way to improve the quality of your diet.
+There are elements of the Paleo diet that are undoubtedly healthful.
+The emphasis on fruits, vegetables, nuts, and seeds provides a variety of vitamins, minerals, and polyphenols.
+Similarly, cutting out refined sugar, added salt, processed foods, and dairy products, is a positive step for improving overall diet quality.

 Synopsis